 Here’s what our team is doing to keep you safe:

-- We ask that patients wear a mask or face covering at the time of your visit, for your safety as well as for the safety of fellow-patients and our staff.
-Regular face masks are available at the entrance of our offices and are provided to those who need them.
+Regular face masks are available at the entrance of our offices and are provided to those who request them.

 COVID-19 symptoms may appear at any point from two to 14 days after exposure.
 Common symptoms, in no particular order, include: